-At the very start of Period 2 in Figure 59 OCn has a transition from high to I ow even though there is no Compare Match.
+At the very start of period 2 in Figure 59 OCn has a transition from high to low even though there is no Compare Match.
 The point of this transition is to guarantee symmetry around BOTTOM.
-There are two cases that will give transition without Compare Match:
+There are two cases that give a transition without Compare Match.

-OCR2A changes its value from Max, like in Figure 59.
-When the OCR2A value is MAX the OCn pin value is the same as the result of a down-counting Compare Match.
-To ensure symmetry around BOTTOM the OCn value at MAX must be correspond the the result of an up-counting Compare Match.
-The Timer starts counting from a value higher than the one in OCR2A, and for that reason misses the Compare Match and hence the OCn that would have happened on the way up.
+- OCR2 changes its value from MAX, like in Figure 59.
+When the OCR2 value is MAX the OCn pin value is the same as the result of a down-counting Compare Match.
+To ensure symmetry around BOTTOM the OCn value at MAX must correspond to the result of an up-counting Compare Match. - The timer starts counting from a value higher than the one in OCR2, and for that reason misses the Compare Match and hence the OCn change that would have happened on the way up.